February–April 2025

 [ without going through qualifiers ]

-[ with free accommodation and travel ]
+[ free travel and accommodation

 Defenders

-For all winners
+Prizes for all winners

-The title of
+The title of International Games winner

 that will boost your career in cybersecurity